dpretet/svut/README.md

     brew cask install gtkwave

-Then setup your path:
+Then setup your path to launch `gtkwave` from your shell (restart it)
     export PATH=/Applications/gtkwave.app/Contents/Resources/bin/:$PATH

 You may need to install a Perl module, Switch.
-First enter in cpan (juste type cpan in your shell), then:
+First enter in cpan (juste type cpan in your shell, or sudo cpan), then:

     install Switch